jekymin8232/vitalguardai-com/README.md

 **A purely personal statement about burnout.
 I am nothing more than a fragile human being.
 But if you give up, you may end up living weakly for the rest of your life.
-Even if someone has great talent, burnout can come when they are unable to put that talent to use.**
+Even if someone has great talent, burnout can come when they are unable to put that talent to use.
+Every supply chain attack that exists in the world ultimately targets developer burnout.
+It is like the whisper of a devil.
+The devil’s whisper is sweet.
+Perhaps only three people in history — Jesus Christ, the Buddha, and Muhammad — were truly able to overcome it.**

 # The Great $100 "Fundamentals matter most"
 ### Strong fundamentals never break down, no matter how much time passes.